kubecost/docs/long-term-storage.md

       <b>- "kubecost-thanos-store-grpc.kubecost:10901"</b>
 </pre>

-#### <a name="verify-thanos"></a>Verify Thanos Installation
+### <a name="verify-thanos"></a>Additional Troubleshooting
-In order to verify a correct installation, start by ensuring all pods are running without issue.
-If the pods mentioned above are not running successfully, then view pod logs for more detail.

 A common error is as follows, which means you do not have the correct access to the supplied bucket:

 ```text
 thanos-svc-account@project-227514.iam.gserviceaccount.com does not have storage.objects.list access to thanos-bucket., forbidden"